josina1234/docs/contributing/contributing_to_documentation.rst

 Autogenerate Documentation
 **************************

+.. attention:: Autodoc is disabled for now.
+Either implement a docker workflow to build the docs where all runtime dependencies of the documented source code are met or just don't use autodoc.
+We stick with the latter one for now.

 To generate API documentation for Python packages add the them as submodule under the :file:`src` directory.

 .. code-block:: sh